Jerry Narron: Minor and major leagues

-Narron was a manager in the Baltimore Orioles farm system from 1989 through 1992; of the Class A Frederick Keys (1989), AA Hagerstown Suns (1990-91), and AAA Rochester Red Wings (1992), with a record of 291-269 (.520).
+Narron was a manager in the Baltimore Orioles farm system from 1989 through 1992; of the Single–A Frederick Keys (1989), Double–A Hagerstown Suns (1990-91), and Triple–A Rochester Red Wings (1992), with a record of 291-269 (.520).
 He was then hired as a coach for the Orioles by skipper Johnny Oates.

 After two seasons in Baltimore, he moved with Oates to the Texas Rangers.
 Narron was third-base coach for the Rangers from 1995 until he was named interim manager on May 4, 2001, after the firing of manager Johnny Oates.
 He had the interim tag removed and managed the team during the 2002 season.
 He was replaced in Texas by Buck Showalter in December 2002.

-Narron then served as bench coach for the Boston Red Sox during their 2003 run to the American League Championship Series, and performed the same role for Cincinnati in 2004–05.
+Narron then served as bench coach for the Boston Red Sox during their 2003 run to the American League Championship Series.
+He performed the same role for Cincinnati in 2004–05.

 Narron was named the Reds' interim manager on June 20, 2005.
 On September 29 of that year, his contract was extended to cover the 2006 season with a mutual option for 2007.
 Narron was fired as manager of the Reds on July 1, 2007.
 The Reds named advance scout Pete Mackanin as the interim manager.
 Narron's record with the Reds was 157–179.

 On February 25, 2008, Narron was named a special assignments scout and front-office consultant with the Rangers.

 Narron served as bench coach for the Milwaukee Brewers from 2011 to 2015.

 Narron was hired to be the 2017 manager of the Reno Aces on December 30, 2016.

 After the first seven games of the 2017 season, Narron took over as interim bench coach of the major league Arizona Diamondbacks, when bench coach Ron Gardenhire left the team on a leave of absence to have and recover from prostate cancer surgery.
 Narron got the job permanently after Gardenhire was hired to be the Detroit Tigers' manager.
 Narron stepped down from his position as bench coach of the Diamondbacks following the 2019 season.

 Narron was hired as bench coach for the Boston Red Sox on February 22, 2020.
 In October 2020, the team declined to renew his contract.

 On February 10, 2021, Narron was hired as a major league instructor for the Chicago White Sox.
+On November 2, 2022, Narron and the White Sox parted ways.

+In November 2023, Narron was hired as the catching coach for the Los Angeles Angels.

 Team Israel; World Baseball Classic

 Narron was the third base coach for Israel at the 2017 World Baseball Classic qualifier.
 Narron, whose daughter Callie lives in the Arnona neighborhood of Jerusalem, Israel, with her husband and two children, said: "I love the game, I love the Jewish people and I love Israel".

-Narron will be a coach for Team Israel, under manager Ian Kinsler, when it competes in the 2023 World Baseball Classic in Miami, Florida, starting March 11–15.
+Narron was again a coach for Team Israel, under manager Ian Kinsler, when it competed in the 2023 World Baseball Classic.